 Economic Development and Energy Developers

-Developers, builders, urban planners, engineers, energy policymakers and economists understand the value that natural gas-based energy solutions bring to our region’s local economy.
+Builders and developers, urban planners, engineers, energy policymakers and economists understand the value that natural gas solutions bring to the local economy.
 From large multi-phased and mixed-use development projects to public sector facilities, natural gas serves as the affordable, reliable, sustainable, foundational energy choice.
 WGL has more than 167 years of experience serving the Washington, D.C. region and a portfolio of services—spanning traditional and renewable—to deliver the right energy answer for residential, commercial, campus and government customers.

 WGL’s economic development initiative is focused on supporting regional growth and prosperity through the improvement of our region’s energy security, infrastructure, transportation, housing and economic resiliency.
 A robust natural gas infrastructure is critical to meeting these needs.
 Partnering with the public and private sector, WGL is committed to fostering regional economic growth through serving the energy needs of our community.

 We thrive on forging innovative partnerships that meet both the need to foster a more sustainable community and encourage economic growth across the Washington, D.C., region.
 Forward-thinking energy solutions play an integral role in WGL’s economic development initiatives and overall growth strategy.

 Washington Gas offers a range of services and resources to help aid the decision in making natural gas the foundational energy source for all large development projects, from multi-phase and multi-use developments and eco-districts to industrial sites, hospitals and campuses.

 A list of our available services and resources can be found below.